pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/macos-big-sur/index.md

 ## Download

+You can download dmg file (e.g., `Karabiner-Elements-12.95.1.dmg`) from <https://github.com/pqrs-org/Karabiner-Elements/releases/tag/beta>.

+### Updates

 Karabiner-Elements for macOS Big Sur is available in the beta channel.

-You can download it from [Check for beta updates](/docs/manual/operation/check-for-updates/)
+You can also download it from [Check for beta updates](/docs/manual/operation/check-for-updates/).